arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-gs/content.md

-# Getting started with OpenMV
+# Getting started with OpenMV and MicroPython

 ## Overview
 In this tutorial, you will learn how the Portenta works with OpenMV and MicroPython.
 This tutorial will go through some features in OpenMV and MicroPython.
 You will then write a simple script in MicroPython that will use the I/O pins and PWM on the Portenta.